Project - Knock Clock

 There are two buttons for setting the time, one for minutes and one for hours.
 You basically hold the button down until it knocks the correct number of times.

 I've now made a completely new version of this, with better box and more accurate clock.
-The original was kind of thrown together, so I've taken a bit of time to get version two (V0.2?) as good as possible!
+The original was kind of thrown together very quickly to hit a deadline, and I was actually a bit embarrased by it.
+It literally had things gaffer-taped to the inside of it, and I didn't have the time to make a box, so I just bought a cheaply-made box.
+I've taken a bit of time to get version two (V0.2?) as good as possible!